AtmegaBuzz/BLT-Proposal/README.md

 # PROPOSED TIMELINE

 ### Commitments
-My university will not be providing any sort of vacations due to disturbance in academic timeline due to corona, but the attendence is not mandatory thus i will be able to provide 40 hrs per week.
+My university will not be providing any sort of vacations due to disturbance in academic timeline due to corona, but the attendence is not mandatory thus I will be able to provide 40 hrs per week.
 I might have exams between June-July, but I'm targeting a minimum commitment of 20hrs per week.
 **proposed duration of the project is 350hrs.**
 ### Timeline
 to be added